Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 White, was very surprised to see his very conventional move 1. e4 followed by 1.
 ... d6.

+Annotating the game afterwards, Kasparov wrote

+> Pirc-Ufimtsev Defense is not a usual one for Topalov, and this opening is hardly worth using in the tournaments of the highest category.
+White has too many opportunities for anybody's liking: one can lead an acute or a positional game, one can vary different ways of developing the initiative.
+Nevertheless, Topalov obviously counted on surprise, as he thought that I would play worse in a situation I was not ready for, and besides, he hoped to avoid my opening preparation, which he had faced before.

 ##### Pirc defense, modern defense, Geller system

 1. e4 d6